sap-tutorials/Tutorials/tutorials/hxe-aa-forecast-sql-02/hxe-aa-forecast-sql-02.md

 ## Details
 ### You will learn

-- Create a Multi-Target Application Project
-- Save your Web IDE project in a GIT repository
+- How to load your dataset content in your SAP HANA, express edition instance

 [ACCORDION-BEGIN [Info: ](Which Time series dataset?)]